 - Provide mentored research experiences that allow these trainees to develop and capitalize on their interests in biomedical research

-- > $12 Million in NIH support for research training since 2008
+- Over $12 Million in NIH support for research training since 2008

 - Only institution in the Nation with IMSD-Undergraduate, IMSD-Graduate, PREP and IRACDA training programs